- Analyze the growth policies of low-income countries seeking to improve standards of living

 - Analyze the struggles facing economically-challenged countries wishing to enact growth policies

 - Evaluate the success of sending aid to low-income countries

 Jobs are created in economies that grow.
-Where does economic growth come from?
-According to most economists who believe in the growth consensus, economic growth (as discussed in Economic Growth) is built on a foundation of productivity improvements.
+What is the origin of economic growth?
+According to most economists who believe in the growth consensus, economic growth (as we discussed in Economic Growth) is built on a foundation of productivity improvements.
 In turn, productivity increases are the result of greater human and physical capital and technology, all interacting in a market-driven economy.
-In the pursuit of economic growth, however, some countries and regions start from different levels, as illustrated by the differences in per capita GDP presented earlier in Table 32.2.
+In the pursuit of economic growth, however, some countries and regions start from different levels, as the differences in per capita GDP presented earlier in Table 32.2 illustrate.

 Growth Policies for the High-Income Countries